 - Then you would put the nuts and/or dried fruit.

-- Finally pack in the greens/lettuce making sure it’s packed to the top.
+- Finally, pack in the greens/lettuce, ensuring it’s packed to the top.

 - Place any other toppings on top.

 Last weekend, I was perusing Pinterest looking for Mason Jar salad recipes.
-One on of the sites, I saw a suggestion that you could do the same sort of thing with fruit minus the dressing.
-I was intrigued so I decided to try it.
+On one of the sites, I saw a suggestion that you could do the same sort of thing with fruit minus the dressing.
+I was intrigued, so I decided to try it.